Trimad/trimad.github.io/content/post/2023-04-28-EXEtoMSI/index.md

 ## Prepare your template

-1. Replace `PUT-GUID-HERE` with a GUID that's been randomly generated:
+1. Replace `PUT-GUID-HERE` with a GUID that's been randomly generated.

 ```PowerShell
 powershell -Command "[guid]::NewGuid().ToString()"
 ```

-1. Replace `YOUR_APP_NAME` with the name of your application, in this case `EXEtoMSI`
+2. Replace `YOUR_APP_NAME` with the name of your application, in this case `EXEtoMSI`.

+3. Replace `PATH_TO_YOUR_EXE` with the absolute path of the installer.

+4. Replace `YOUR_COMPANY_NAME` with the application's company name.

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>